kilbanks/anhourinthecity.com/_posts/2017-07-11-day-19-sibling-dinner.md

 My walk and our sibling dinner was the perfect end to a Tuesday!

 ![Screen Shot 2017-07-11 at 9.59.32 PM.png]({{site.baseurl}}/images/Screen Shot 2017-07-11 at 9.59.32 PM.png)
-A picture Jaclyn snapped of me while yelling at my window at them when they stopped to say hello!
+A picture Jaclyn snapped of me while yelling out my window at them when they stopped to say hello!

 ![Screen Shot 2017-07-11 at 9.59.51 PM.png]({{site.baseurl}}/images/Screen Shot 2017-07-11 at 9.59.51 PM.png)
 Grace Cathedral lit up against the night sky